Python Automation for Beginners: A Step-by-Step Guide

 directory = "/path/to/your/directory"

-# Loop through all files in the directory
+# Loop through all files in the folder

 for filename in os.listdir(directory):